Ziik is build to connect, engage and empower your local managers. Here is what you need to know.

 Users in Top Unit

-Users with permissions can share information with the intire organisation or selected parts of the organisation.
+Users with permission to can share information with the entire organisation or selected parts of the organisation.

 Users in a Branch Head